tomascejka/study/jdk8/what-is-new.md

 Java Platform, Standard Edition 8 is a major feature release.
 This document summarizes features and enhancements in Java SE 8 and in JDK 8, Oracle's implementation of Java SE 8.
 Click the component name for a more detailed description of the enhancements for that component.

 * [Java Programming Language](https://docs.oracle.com/javase/8/docs/technotes/guides/language/enhancements.html#javase8)
   + Lambda Expressions, a new language feature, has been introduced in this release.
 They enable you to treat functionality as a method argument, or code as data.
 Lambda expressions let you express instances of single-method interfaces (referred to as functional interfaces) more compactly.
   + Method references provide easy-to-read lambda expressions for methods that already have a name.
   + Default methods enable new functionality to be added to the interfaces of libraries and ensure binary compatibility with code written for older versions of those interfaces.
   + Repeating Annotations provide the ability to apply the same annotation type more than once to the same declaration or type use.
   + Type Annotations provide the ability to apply an annotation anywhere a type is used, not just on a declaration.
 Used with a pluggable type system, this feature enables improved type checking of your code.
   + Improved type inference.
   + Method parameter reflection.

 ## [Collections](https://docs.oracle.com/javase/8/docs/technotes/guides/collections/changes8.html)
   + Classes in the new `java.util.stream` package provide a Stream API to support functional-style operations on streams of elements.
 The Stream API is integrated into the Collections API, which enables bulk operations on collections, such as sequential or parallel map-reduce transformations.
   + Performance Improvement for HashMaps with Key Collisions

 * [Compact Profiles](http://docs.oracle.com/javase/8/docs/technotes/guides/compactprofiles/) contain predefined subsets of the Java SE platform and enable applications that do not require the entire Platform to be deployed and run on small devices.

 * [Security](http://docs.oracle.com/javase/8/docs/technotes/guides/security/enhancements-8.html)
   + Client-side TLS 1.2 enabled by default

-  + New variant of AccessController.doPrivileged that enables code to assert a subset of its privileges, without preventing the full traversal of the stack to check for other permissions
+  + New variant of `AccessController.doPrivileged` that enables code to assert a subset of its privileges, without preventing the full traversal of the stack to check for other permissions
   + Stronger algorithms for password-based encryption
   + SSL/TLS Server Name Indication (SNI) Extension support in JSSE Server
   + Support for AEAD algorithms: The SunJCE provider is enhanced to support AES/GCM/NoPadding cipher implementation as well as GCM algorithm parameters.
 And the SunJSSE provider is enhanced to support AEAD mode based cipher suites.
 See Oracle Providers Documentation, JEP 115.

-  + KeyStore enhancements, including the new Domain KeyStore type java.security.DomainLoadStoreParameter, and the new command option -importpassword for the keytool utility
+  + KeyStore enhancements, including the new Domain KeyStore type `java.security.DomainLoadStoreParameter`, and the new command option -`importpassword` for the keytool utility
   + SHA-224 Message Digests
   + Enhanced Support for NSA Suite B Cryptography
   + Better Support for High Entropy Random Number Generation
-  + New java.security.cert.PKIXRevocationChecker class for configuring revocation checking of X.509 certificates
+  + New `java.security.cert.PKIXRevocationChecker` class for configuring revocation checking of X.509 certificates
   + 64-bit PKCS11 for Windows
   + New rcache Types in Kerberos 5 Replay Caching
   + Support for Kerberos 5 Protocol Transition and Constrained Delegation